 For rural charm and elegance at wonderfully affordable prices, make a beeline for the Old Rectory in the Shropshire Hills.
 The three chic, individual rooms feature such delights as antique furniture and roll-top baths — and there’s a sauna downstairs.
 There are four stables, plus plenty of storage, and individual turnout is also available, with thousands of acres of fabulous riding country at your fingertips from the moment you and your horse step off the premises straight onto a bridleway.
 Packed lunches can be provided, or stop at one of local horse-friendly pubs, then return in the evening to eat by candlelight and peruse the select wine list.

-Cost: From £119 per night; £20 per horse for stabling and grazing
+Cost: From £278 for two nights; £20 per horse for stabling and grazing

 Where: Ludlow, Shropshire